fastforwardlabs/blog_deprecated/_posts/2017-10-04-using-three-js-for-2d-data-visualization.md

 - [Aditya](//www.twitter.com/whaleandpetnuia) used D3 rendered to canvas in his
   [visualization of a community's taste in movies](http://fastforwardlabs.github.io/cinephile_tsne/).
-I watched him push canvas rendering to its limits, rendering around TODO: 50,000 points.
+I watched him push canvas rendering to its limits, rendering around 20,000 points.
 - [Sepand](//www.twitter.com/sepans) used three.js to render his [visualization
   of Wikipedia articles](//www.fastforwardlabs.com/encartopedia).
-He was able to render TODO: 100,000 points without framerate issues.
+He was able to render 100,000 points without framerate issues.
 Coming (like me) from D3 experience, he had to invest considerable dev time in understanding three.js's camera system.